WheelerLab/MESA_local_ancestry/QC/PreQC_RNA-seq.md

 ```
 Seems we can only pull CAU from MESA.

-Topmed genotypes are already imputed.
+# Process topmed vcfs
+CHN, HIS, and AFA have already been imputed by topmed.
 Start by extracting the samples we have RNA-seq data for
 ```{bash}
 /usr/local/bin/bcftools view \
 -S /home/ryan/topmed/RNA_files/${pop}/genotypes/${pop}.sample.list.txt \